Ready for this?...

 - When?
 Feed you pal if she's looking at you with those big, cute eyes (while pushing her food bowl towards you!).
-You won't need to worry about her up-chucking food when eating soon after after exercising... right?
+You won't need to worry about her up-chucking food when eating right before a "tough" workout... right?

 Have you ever noticed how fast your body seems to digest food after a hard workout compared to eating “just to be eating?"
 And so it is with dogs...

 - How much?
-Even though your doggie isn't exercising much... it's really hard to get fat when raw feeding dogs.
+Even though your doggie isn't exercising much... it's really hard to get fat when raw feeding dogs (there are exceptions).
 As we've mentioned before (I hate to sound like a broken record!), the more a food is processed, the harder it is to digest.
 Likewise with improperly combined dog vittles...

 This = weight gain.
 Throw in a few additives and other junk... bingo!
 The pounds (or ounces for little dogs) start to compound.

 - How often?
-Feeding your dog 2-3 times during the day (or more) is probably best.
+Feeding your dog 2-3 times during the day (or more) is probably the best schedule for feeding your dog.
 Remember... her body will crave healthy dog food after exercising.
 Worth repeating... your dog (and us) digest food better when it's "earned.”
 Also...

 Because smaller portions spread out over the day is healthier for your pal...